Killer Whale (Orcinus orca)

 - noise disturbance from industrial and military activities

-- entanglement in fishing gear
+- interactions with fishing gear

 - whale-watching can be a threat if not conducted responsibly